bingeli1212/nitrile-preview/doc/DOC-diagram.md

 inside an expression for initializing the value for 'b', variable 'a' has already been defined.

-Thus, in a sense, the 'var' command is to define a "global" variable.
-This variable exists before any 'fn' function is called, and will persist after.
-However, if a 'fn' function has an argument that is the same name as a 'var' variable, then this variable will be treated as the name of the argument.
-For instance, in the following example 'b' will be assigned a value of 1, not 3.
+Thus, in a sense, the 'var' command is to define a global variable.
+This variable exists before any "fn" function is called, and will persist after.
+However, if a "fn" function has an argument that is the same name as a 'var' variable, then this variable will be treated as the name of the argument.
+For instance, in the following example variable 'b' will be assigned a value of 1, not 3.

     fn f(x) = x
     var x = 3